Single frequency lasers for rubidium quantum systems

 Long term, alignment-free stability for commercial-grade quantum systems

 The Skylark 780 NX delivers sub-Hz intrinsic linewidth and ultra-low noise performance in a compact, alignment-free DPSS platform tuned to the rubidium D₂ transition at 780 nm.
-It combines the spectral purity of a Ti:Sapphire laser with the reliability and simplicity of a diode system — providing long-term frequency stability, mechanical robustness, and clean TEM₀₀ beam quality from a sealed, air-cooled package.
-Engineered for atomic clocks, quantum gravimeters, magnetometers, and neutral-atom processors, the 780 NX enables laboratory-grade precision in deployable quantum instruments.
+It combines the spectral purity of a Ti:Sapphire laser with the reliability and simplicity of a diode system — providing long-term frequency stability, mechanical robustness, and clean TEM₀₀ mode with excellent beam quality.

 Narrow linewidth